What is the difference between a freestyle scooter and a "normal" scooter?

 You should always wear protective equipment (helmet, knee pads and elbow pads) when scootering.

-Most serious accidents take place during the first few months of use: spend time learning the basics so that you can control your speed and brake in emergency situations in all weather conditions (particularly on wet terrain).
+Most serious accidents take place during the first few months of use: spend time learning the basics so that you can control your speed and brake in emergency situations in all weather conditions (particularly on wet ground).